RageAtRampage/Task/README.md

 Code shall be well documented using Javadoc standards with all Exception Handling  and validations.

 # Note
-The project is made using Java 11.
+The project is made using Java 11 and Eclipse.
 You need to change application.properties file present in "src/main/resources" to connect to the database.
 The database with name taskdb and table with Numbers will be created automatically.
 Example application.properties

 spring.jpa.hibernate.ddl-auto=update
 spring.datasource.url=jdbc:mysql://${MYSQL_HOST:localhost}:3306/taskdb